epn-vespa/tutorials/ExPRES-tutorial/ExPRES-Tutorial.md

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/ExPRES-tutorial/img/satelites.png" width="200" alt="satellites">

-￼The body can be made orbiting another one by changing the Motion selection from “Fixed” to “In orbite”.
+￼The body can be made orbiting another one by changing the Motion selection from *Fixed* to *In orbite*.
 In this case, the body's parent must be set by selecting a parent body in the list (click on).
 ( ￼ Notes : 1- The selection is not updated, so if the celestial body is deleted or its name changed, the parent must be manually updated or the simulation will not run.
 2- Obviously, the parent celestial body must be created before associating the it to a body.).
 Satellite orbits are defined by their semi-major and semi-minor axis, the apoapsis sublongitude and declination (in the reference body reference frame and at initialization time) and the inclination of the orbit plane around the semi-major axis.)
 Finally, the orbiter position requires the definition of its initial phase on the orbit (0deg. is at the apoapsis position).
 ( ￼ Tips : The trajectories of all objects can be checked by using the 3D movie output).

 **Sources**

-Radio sources can be added by expending the source section (click on the icon in front of the “source” section) and clicking on the ￼ icon.
+Radio sources can be added by expending the source section (click on the icon in front of the *source* section) and clicking on the ￼ icon.
 Once created, they can be deleted by clicking on the icon.
 They must be given a unique name.
 Their parent body (body on which field lines the source is located) must be specified by clicking on the ( Notes : 1- The selection is not updated, so if the celestial body is deleted or its name changed, the parent must be manually updated or the simulation will not run.
 2- Obviously, the parent celestial body must be created before associating the it to a body.).